 How Does Colour Theory Affect Attendees?

-Before entering any trade show stands, the attendees will first see the 3d exhibition stall design and make about whether or not they are worth entering.
-Just as we eat a dish with our eyes before tasting it, the same goes for your trade show exhibit design.
+Before entering any expo stands, the attendees will first see the 3d exhibition stall design and make about whether or not they are worth entering.
+Just as we eat a dish with our eyes before tasting it, the same goes for your expo exhibit design.

 When modular display stands are designed keeping the colour palette and overall theme of the booth, instantly stands out and appears appealing to the attendees.